Women's suffrage in Iowa: Early efforts

 The Iowa state legislature first addressed women's suffrage in 1843 when the issue was briefly addressed during a discussion about allowing women to view legislative proceedings.
 When the discussion of the state constitution turned to allowing African Americans the right to vote in 1844, there was also a discussion about women's suffrage at the same time.
 Frances Dana Gage was the first woman to address people in Iowa on women's rights issues when she came to the state in 1854, lecturing on women's rights in Oskaloosa.
-Not long after Amelia Bloomer moved to Council Bluffs in April of 1855, she also began to lecture on various topics, including women's right to vote.
+Not long after Amelia Bloomer moved to Council Bluffs in April 1855, she also began to lecture on various topics, including women's right to vote.
 During the next state constitutional convention in 1857, there was again a discussion on women's suffrage, which however didn't lead to any changes either for Black or women voters.

 Suffragists in Clinton County sent the Iowa House of Representatives a petition to amend the state constitution for women to vote.
 During the legislative session of 1866, there were continued discussions and finally a resolution for women's suffrage created which did not make it out of the committee.
 A separate bill to remove the word "white" from the description of a voter did pass.
 On November 3, 1868, voters in Iowa approved a referendum to allow African American men to vote.
 After this success, women sent in petitions and memorials from around the state, asking for women's suffrage.
 The editor of the Fort Dodge North West wrote that "it was not to the credit of the state that Black men earned the right to vote before white women did."
 The editor of the DeWitt Observer said he hoped that since African American men could vote, that the state could now approve women's right to vote.
 The Des Moines Register also wrote in December 1868 that women should have the "ballot whenever she expressed the wish for it."

 In 1869, the Northern Iowa Woman's Suffrage Association (NIWSA) was formed in Dubuque.
 The group met at the home of Henrietta Wilson.
 The committee of NIWSA resolved to send a delegation to the Equal Suffrage Convention being held in New York in May of that year.
 During the summer of 1869, NIWSA sponsored several lectures and events, including a reading from the Declaration of Independence by Edna Snell.
 At the end of the year, in December, Elizabeth Cady Stanton came to Dubuque and lectured in a few other cities in Iowa on women's suffrage.